 - Module 1 Principles of open access research and your digital identity

 - Module 3 ‘Wrangling’ Data, or getting it into useable shape

 - Module 4 Analyzing data, or matching the appropriate tool to the question

-- Module 5 Visualizing (graphing, writing, plotting, mapping) data patterns, or communicating the compelling story
+- Capstone Exercise- Communicating the Findings, visualizing (graphing, writing, plotting, mapping) data patterns, or telling the compelling story

 These modules are built around the following ideas:

 - Identify and define the limitations of useful sources of historical data online